nmqx/MtCaptcha-reverse/README.md

 # MtCaptcha Reversal & Solver

-A full reversal of MTCaptcha, including the folding algorithm and the captcha solver.
+A full reversal of MTCaptcha, including the folding algorithm and the visual captcha solver (ocr).

-Coded By Nmqx and Thibhrb in python and goland
+Coded By Nmqx and Thibhrb in python and golang

 ##  Features

-- ** Architecture**:
+- ** Architecture** :
   - **Go Service**: Handles the computationally intensive "Folding" algorithm (PoW) required to generate the valid `fa` token.
   - **Python Controller**: Manages the HTTP session, request signing, and flow orchestration.
   - **PyTorch CRNN**: A Convolutional Recurrent Neural Network trained to solve the specific visual style of MTCaptcha images.